(A) Rights , preferences and restrictions attached to Shares

 The company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-53. Other figures of the previous years have been regrouped/reclassified/ or rearranged wherever necessary.
+55 Other figures of the previous years have been regrouped/reclassified/ or rearranged wherever necessary.
+All the financial figures have been rounded off nearest to thousand.

 |